-The QCAA provides resources based on current research, for school staff to make informed professional decisions to support continuity of curriculum and pedagogies for children’s successful transition to school.
+The following resources support school staff to make informed professional decisions to support continuity of curriculum and pedagogies for children's successful transition to school.

 Teachers have a leadership role in supporting successful transitions and building on children's prior learning.
 This process is multifaceted and requires professional decisions for each child and their learning.